hassan-salloum/mobile-network-hacking/README.md

 ### Mobile Network Hacking
 -------------------------------------------------------------------------------------------------------------------------------
-Mobile Network Hacking is a theoratical research that i created because of my curiosity to learn mobile network hacking, i start reading reseach and books in this filed and droped my learning in free-book format to share it with you at the end.
+Mobile Network Hacking is a theoratical research that i created because of my curiosity to learn mobile network hacking.

-This research is absolutely not  for  beginner, but sure, for  Telecommunication & network  engineer or Pentester.
+This research is absolutely not  for  beginner, but sure, for  Telecommunication & network  engineer or telecom Pentester.

 ### What you will learn from it?
 -------------------------------------------------------------------------------------------------------------------------------